story by Kim Souza

 Simon said Wal-Mart will continue to capitalize on the success it is seeing in its fresh produce category spurred on by its “fresh audit” initiative that has improved the quality while also produced a 10% price gap between major competitors leading to solid marketshare gains in the past two quarters.

 Carol Spieckerman, CEO of New Market Builders in Bentonville, has said the “fresh” category is an important element from big box retailers to convenient stores.
-She said companies that can figure out how to deliver the freshest product for the best prices in convenient formats are bound to capture marketshare.
+She said companies that can figure out to deliver the freshest product for the best prices in convenient formats are bound to capture marketshare.
 Spieckerman said “fresh” is also an important traffic driver, but the one thing a retailer can’t afford to do is to disappoint a shopper who goes into a store looking for fresh items that are not there.

 Wal-Mart’s “fresh audit” program uses a third party auditor who routinely checks on every store selling fresh produce.
-Simon said the auditor checks for quality and other specifications and scores the products accordingly.
+Simon said the auditor checks for quality and other specifications and scores the products according.
 He said if an auditor is checking tomatoes and three of them fail to meet the guidelines, that whole product group receives a failing score.
 If three different products fail, the entire store has failed.

 “We are teaching the test and we expect them to pass.
 Our stores have a mid-90% pass rate,” Simon said, adding that the pass rate is 20% higher than the competition.